 While traveling on your motorcycle, you may decide to bring passengers along for the ride.
 It is important to understand that your passengers are at just as much risk of injury as you are as the driver.
 Fortunately, there are valuable safety tips that can be shared with your passengers to help reduce the risk of an accident or injury.

 Ten Tips to Keep Your Passengers Safe on a Motorcycle

 What should you tell your passengers before taking them for a ride on your motorcycle?
-The following are 10 tips:
+Consider these tips:

 - Wear appropriate clothing to provide protection in the event of a crash.
 This may include a helmet, footwear, durable pants, an abrasion resistant jacket, gloves, and eye protection.